 Roca Muladera, Lloret de Mar

 About one hour north of Barcelona lies Lloret de Mar, one of the most frequented diving areas for divers living in the capital of Catalonia.
 While there are a variety of sites you can explore in this area, Roca Muladera is a favorite.
 The site is home to two seamounts with a channel running between them.
 The best part?
-The depths here range from 0 meters/ feet to 25 meters (82 feet).
-This makes it an excellent choice for all levels of divers, with a massive variety of underwater life to see.
+The depths here range from 0 meters (0 feet) to 25 meters (82 feet).
+This makes it an excellent choice for all levels of divers, with a wide variety of underwater life to see.

 Boreas Shipwreck in Palamòs

-Just north of Palamòs, Llafranc is home to Ullastres, one of the best dive sites in Barcelona.
+Just north of Palamòs, Calella de Palafrugell is home to Ullastres, one of the best dive sites in Barcelona.
 Three underwater pinnacles are located just offshore and easily found thanks to an anchoring buoy attached to the highest part of the site.
-Fantastically, their topography makes this site an underwater photographer’s dream.
+Their unique topography makes this site an underwater photographer’s dream.
 The north face of the formations is covered in bright red gorgonians.

-Part of a small reserve off the coast of Cap de Planes, Illes Formigues is full of life.
-These small islands just break the surface, but underwater, there is plenty to explore, namely a series of canyons filled with gorgonians.
-Here, you might also find moray eels, a variety of nudibranchs, and limpets, but underwater photographers will also love the way the light plays around the valleys of the canyons.
+Part of a small reserve off the coast of Calella de Palafrugell, Illes Formigues is full of life.
+These small islands only just break the surface, but underwater, there is plenty to explore, namely a series of canyons filled with gorgonians.
+Here, you might also find moray eels, a variety of nudibranchs and limpets, but underwater photographers will also love the way the light plays around the valleys of the canyons.

 Dolphin Cave, Medes Islands, L’Estartit

-The Medes Islands in Spain are often considered one of the best areas to go scuba diving in the entire country, and lucky for you, they are only an hour or so from downtown Barcelona.
+The Medes Islands in Spain are often considered one of the best areas to go scuba diving in the entire country, and luckily for divers, they’re only an hour or so from downtown Barcelona.
 Of the dozen or so dive sites found here, Dolphin Cave is one of the most famous.
 This site features a swim-through, cathedral-like cave with an entrance at 8 meters (26 feet) deep and a wider exit at 15 meters (50 feet).
-Interestingly, the cave passes through part of Meda Petita, and the site gets its name from a dolphin statue inside the cave that divers love to photograph.
+The cave passes through part of Meda Petita, and the site gets its name from a dolphin statue inside the cave that divers love to photograph.

 The Best Dive Day Trips From Barcelona